 Amazon set itself up to succeed in both of these logistics arenas.

-Amazon’s Facilities Play a Vital Role in Its Inventory System
+Amazon’s Facilities Play a Vital Role in Its System

 In fact, a better way to think of this ecosystem is as a distribution network.

-The Amazon inventory system divides its distribution network into 5 types of facilities:
+The Amazon system divides its distribution network into 5 types of facilities:

 - Crossdock centers: Packages from foreign vendors remain here until more stock is required by the fulfillment centers.

 - Fulfillment centers: This is the sort of environment a warehouse professional would be most familiar with.
-This is where Amazon stores its goods, and it’s also where Amazon workers pick and pack Amazon inventory for customers.
+This is where Amazon stores its goods, and it’s also where Amazon workers pick and pack products for customers.
 The company operates more than 175 fulfillment centers globally.

-The two facility types that are most critical to the Amazon inventory system are the fulfillment centers and the sortation centers.
+The two facility types that are most critical to the Amazon inventory management are the fulfillment centers and the sortation centers.

 The Leading Warehouse Management Software for “New Age” B2C/B2B Fulfillment Businesses

-How The Amazon Fulfillment Centers Manage The Company’s Inventory
+How The Amazon Fulfillment Centers Manage Amazon Inventory

 For 99% of businesses, this is the way to go.
 If you simply placed SKUs onto the first shelf you came across, you’d be hard pressed to find that item again when a customer orders it.